 IFRS 9 published in July 2014, replaces the existing IAS 39 Financial Instruments: Recognition and Measurement.
 IFRS 9 includes revised guidance on the classification and measurement of financial instruments, including a new expected credit loss model for calculating impairment on financial assets, and the new general hedge accounting requirements.
 It also carries forward the guidance on recognition and derecognition of financial instruments from IAS 39.
 IFRS 9 is effective for annual reporting periods beginning on or after 1 January 2018, with early adoption permitted.
-The Group is assessing the potential impact on its financial statements resulting from the application of IFRS 9.
+The Management has assessed the potential impact on the Group consolidated financial statements resulting from the initial application of IFRS 9, and the estimated impact as at 1 January 2018 is summarized in the table below: